apache/mynewt-site/docs/newt/newt_operation.md

 <br>

-When Newt sees a directory tree that contains a "project.yml" file it knows that it is in the base directory of a project, and automatically builds a package tree.
+When newt sees a directory tree that contains a "project.yml" file it knows that it is in the base directory of a project, and automatically builds a package tree.
 You can see that there are two essential package directories, "apps" and "targets."

 <br>